 Feedback and Texts

-7. Review your feedback and recover the texts you checked in the past.
+7. Review your feedback and links and recover the texts you checked in the past.
 When logged-in members check their writing for errors, the system keeps a copy of their text and their feedback from the grammar checker.

 Error Correction Games